Publication of research data

 Persistent identifiers, documentation, and metadata

 Any credible repository will assign your research data a persistent identifier such as a DOI (digital object identifier) and will require you to deposit data with documentation and metadata.
-Repositories have different metadata requirements – for example, different metadata standards – which should be borne in mind when starting a research project.
+Repositories have different metadata requirements – for example, different metadata standards – which should be kept in mind when starting a research project.

 Examples of general or interdisciplinary repositories